List of songs which have spent the most weeks on the UK singles chart: Songs with 50 or more weeks in the Top 40

-Songs with 50 or more weeks in the Top 75
+Songs with 65 or more weeks in the Top 75

 The Top 75 was published each week by Music Week magazine until March 2021 (when it became a monthly publication), with records reaching the top 75 described as hits (as in the case of The Virgin/Guinness Book of British Hit Singles).
 Since March 2021, the Official Charts Company have compiled a monthly Top 75 chart countdown for the publication.
 In regards to the weekly chart, the longest continuous run in the Top 75 is 103 weeks for "Blinding Lights" by The Weeknd (December 2019 to November 2021).
-In 2014, "Happy" by Pharrell Williams and "Let It Go" by Idina Menzel became the first singles ever to stay in the Top 75 for a whole calendar year, since also achieved by "Blinding Lights" by The Weeknd in 2020.
+In 2014, "Happy" by Pharrell Williams and "Let It Go" by Idina Menzel became the first singles ever to stay in the Top 75 for a whole calendar year, since also achieved by "Blinding Lights" in 2020.
 Frank Sinatra's "My Way" held the record for most weeks in the top 75 for nearly 50 years until it was broken by "Perfect" in 2021.